fierceeo/SimplePoliceRegions/README.md

-**This is a better version of SimplePolice, with world guard region support and with Cleaner Code** This plugin allows you to create a police per region(s): Allows people to be police in specific world guard regions (Helpful for city regions).
+**This is a better version of my SimplePolice plugin, with world guard region support and with Cleaner Code** This plugin allows you to create a police per region(s): Allows people to be police in specific world guard regions (Helpful for city regions).

 Simple Police Link: [Click Here](https://www.spigotmc.org/resources/simple-police.73996/)